CS2102-2021-S1/CS2102_2021_S1_41/README.md

 1. Existence of Payments(weak entity) depends on the existence of Agreements(owning entity)

+1. Existence of Rates(weak entity) depends on the existence of Agreements(owning entity)

 1. Existence and identity of Price_List(weak entity) depends on the existence of Care_Takers(owning entity)

 1. Existence and identity of Availablity(weak entity) depends on the existence of Care_Takers(owning entity)